Link Types and Syntax

 Static Files in ContentRootPath

-Static files like images, CSS, and JavaScript are served from the ContentRootPath
+Static files like images, CSS, and JavaScript are served from the ContentRootPath directory and automatically

 processed: